Update: New BMW i5 pictures added to ‘Design,’ ‘Specifications,’ and ‘BMW 5 Series electric features’ sections.

 BMW 5 Series electric features

-Expect the BMW 5 Series electric to borrow features from the iX’s and i4’s parts bin.
-The Tesla Model S rival will likely come with LED headlights with BMW Laserlight and matrix function, BMW iDrive 8.0, BMW Curved Display that integrates a fully digital instrument cluster and a central display on a one-piece curved panel, BMW Digital Key Plus with Ultra-Wideband (digital key 3.0), 5G connectivity, a panoramic sunroof, and much more.
+Expect the BMW 5 Series electric to draw features from the parts bin of the i4 and iX.
+The Tesla Model S rival will likely come with LED headlights with BMW Laserlight and matrix function, BMW Digital Key Plus with Ultra-Wideband (digital key 3.0), 5G connectivity, a panoramic sunroof, etc. Some features will be entirely new, though.
+For example, BMW Group has confirmed BMW iDrive 8.5 with BMW Curved Display.

 The BMW 5 Series electric should be able to perform automated driving and parking functions from the start, with software upgrades increasing autonomous driving capabilities later in the lifecycle.
 Level 3 self-driving could be another selling point for the model.